10/30/2024

 Dan Fannin

-Thanks, good morning.
+Thanks.
+Good morning.
 Billy, a question on portfolio trading.
 Competition within this protocol has been increasing.
 You have some industry participants doing certain trades for free.
-Well, pricing hasn't changed at a headline level.
-How are you thinking about pricing pressure over time?
+While pricing hasn't changed at a headline level, how are you thinking about pricing pressure over time?

 speaker

-Yeah, hi Dan, how are you?
+Yeah.
+Hey, Dan.
+How are you?
 Good question.
 We would say competition is good for the market when we were the ones chasing.
 And now that we're the ones being chased, we say competition is good for the market.
-There is that expression kind of, you get better through competition.
-And I think the competitive landscape and most importantly, the clients win.
-I don't know, it's like iron sharpens iron kind of, like that's how we think about the world.
-So no areas of competition kind of catches us off guard.
-And our brand, as you know very well, I think is built on value creation and innovation.
-And that's how we aim to lead and win share.
-I think maybe the important thing for a moment to appreciate is that obviously like prices and everything, and we've learned that in rates, in the rates base competing against Bloomberg and charging for the value we create.
-Maybe stating the obvious a little bit, I think when the landscape uses fee holidays or they rely on fee holidays, we think that's a short term fix.
+There is that expression, you get better through competition.
+And I think that the competitive landscape and most importantly, the client's you know, win.
+I don't know, it's like iron sharpens iron kind of like that.
+That's how we think about, you know, the world.
+So no areas of competition kind of catches us, you know, off guard.
+And, you know, our brand, as you know very well, I think is built on value creation and innovation.
+And that's how we aim to lead and share.
+I think maybe the important thing for a moment to appreciate, you know, is that obviously like prices and everything, and we've learned that in rates, in the rate space competing against Bloomberg and charging for the value we create.
+Maybe stating the obvious a little bit, I think when the landscape uses fee holidays or they rely on fee holidays, we think that's a short-term fix.
 In portfolio trading, we have been, I think from my perspective, quite thoughtful about pricing.
-And we have clients that are very willing to pay for what we would describe to you as unique workflow customization, unique functionality like net spotting, unique technology such as being able to execute the most line items in a trade.
-So we feel good about where our pricing model is then, to say that very straightforward.
-Or maybe kind of deep down, I would say my instinct is, the competitive landscape will eventually kind of rationalize their pricing and kind of grow out of these fee holidays.
+And we have clients that are very willing to pay for you know, what we would describe to you as unique workflow customization, unique functionality, like net spotting, unique technology, such as being able to execute, you know, the most line items in a trade.
+So, you know, we feel good about where our pricing model is, Dan, to say that very straightforward.
+Maybe kind of deep down, I would say my instinct is, you know, the competitive landscape is, will eventually, kind of rationalize their pricing and kind of grow out of these fee holidays.
 I think that's what we would kind of expect.
-And so the important thing I think is to appreciate that, from our perspective, portfolio trading is here to stay and poised to increase significantly.
-So there's gonna be plenty of volume to be shared in a competitive market.
-It's that expression about the bigger the pie gets.
-And I think our instinct is our slice is going to be quite big.
-So we feel good about our position.
-Obviously laser like, continue to focus on the future and state of portfolio trading, which from our perspective is gonna be more about this kind of like I said, like in the last question, like adoption, continued work around adoption, better analytics and advancements in kind of the use cases of it all.
-Good to hear your voice and good question, thanks.
+And so the important thing I think is to appreciate that, you know, from our perspective, you know, portfolio trading is here to stay and poised, you know, to increase significantly.
+So there's going to be plenty of volume to be shared in a competitive market.
+It's that expression about the bigger you know, the bigger the pie gets, you know, and I think our instinct is our slice is going to be, you know, quite big.
+So we feel good about our position, obviously laser-like, you know, continue to focus on the future end state of portfolio trading, which from our perspective is going to be more about this kind of, like I said, like in the last question, like adoption, continued work around adoption, better analytics and advancements in kind of the use cases of it all.
+Good to hear your voice and good question.
+Thanks.

 speaker